-Another effective way to get users to look at the information you want them to be is to use contrast.
+Another effective way to get users to look at the information you want them to is to use contrast.
 This helps users organise visual elements into groups and categories so that they can better understand the story or meaning behind the words and images shown.
-Without careful use of contrast, a web users eyes will lose focus and thus interest in your site because it becomes too difficult to follow and maintain concentration on.
+Without careful use of contrast, a web user’s eyes will lose focus and thus interest in your site because it becomes too difficult to follow and maintain concentration on.

-This is why familiarity in web design plays such a big part.
+This is why familiarity with web design plays such a big part.
 Knowing what a website ‘should look like such as a social media site versus an e-commerce website, helps a user’s brain categorise and understand information faster as well as help them access what they’re looking for faster too.
 This forms continuity in the brain of the user which leads to closure, which for you means conversion into a sales lead or online purchase.

 It should therefore come as no surprise that 46.1% of people say that a website’s design is the number one criterion for determining a company’s credibility.
-Finding them online for social proofing and verification is the first-place people go.
+Finding them online for social proofing and verification is the first place people go.